How to Get a Second Chance

 Benefits of Second Chance Housing

-• The obvious benefit is that you have shelter.
-When you have a negative rent history, it makes it hard trying to find an apartment.
+- The obvious benefit is that you have shelter.
 Second chance leasing will give you a nice and affordable place to live.

-• It gives you the opportunity to re-establish yourself as a good tenant for other apartment rentals in the future.
-Maintain a good relationship with your landlord by paying rent early or on time, and keep your apartment damage free.
+- It gives you the opportunity to re-establish yourself as a good tenant for other apartment rentals in the future.

 Tips for Meeting with a Second Chance Landlord

-• Ask questions to get a thorough understanding of what the Leasing agent or Landlord requires from tenants.
+- Ask questions to get a thorough understanding of what the landlord requires.

-• Don't hesitate to pay a higher initial deposit to move in.
-Many Apartment properties require a higher deposit from second chance tenants for extra precaution.
+- Don't hesitate to pay a higher initial deposit to move in.